Jeton: Modern use

-Monetary use
+In commerce

-In the 21st century jetons continue to be used in some countries as substitutes for coins in coin-operated public telephones or vending machines, because automatic valuation of coins by machines is unreliable or impossible for several reasons.
-They are usually made of metal or hard plastic and are generally called tokens in English-speaking countries.
+In the 21st century, jetons continue to be used in some countries as telephone tokens or gettone in coin-operated public telephones or in vending machines.
+They are usually made of metal or hard plastic.
 In German the word Jeton refers specifically to casino tokens.
 In Polish the word żeton, pronounced similarly to French jeton, refers both to tokens used in vending machines, phones etc. and to those used in casinos.
 The word жетон has the same use in Russian, as does the word jeton in Romanian and žetoon in Estonian.
 However in Hungary the word zseton is (somewhat dated) slang for money, particularly coins.
 Plastic jetons used to be used for paying the fare for the Star Ferry in Hong Kong.

+Beer festivals in France, Belgium, Luxembourg, and the Netherlands will often explicitly use the term "jeton" to describe the plastic, pre-paid tokens which are used in exchange of individual pours of beer samples from vendors at these events.

 Leisure use

 Apart from their monetary use in casinos, jetons are used in card games, particularly in France but also in Denmark.
 They are traditionally made of wood of different shapes and sizes to represent different values such as 1, 5, 10, 50 or 100 points.
 For example, in traditional French games, jetons are round and usually worth 1 unit; fiches are long and rectangular in shape and may be worth 10 to 20 jetons; contrats are the short rectangular counters and may be worth, say, 100 units.

 The jetons are also stained or coloured so that each player can have his or her own colour.
 This facilitates scoring because players do not need to start with exactly the same number of counters.
 Nowadays plastic jetons are a cheap alternative.
 Games that typically use jetons include Nain Jaune, Belote, Piquet, Ombre, Mistigri, Danish Tarok and Vira.
 A dedicated box called virapulla is used to contain Vira jetons.